Public Runtime

 What it proves

-The release proves that a third party can take the public bundle, rerun the verifier, rerun the Lean slice, validate the synthetic corridors, verify the signed file manifest, and read one explicit contract describing which release artifacts, fixture artifacts, typed-boundary tags, and outcome policies are meant to stay stable.
+The release proves that a third party can take the public bundle, rerun the verifier, rerun the Lean slice, validate the synthetic corridors, verify the signed file manifest, verify the synthetic release attestation, and read one explicit contract describing which release artifacts, fixture artifacts, trust registries, typed-boundary tags, and outcome policies are meant to stay stable.

 What it does not prove

-It does not yet prove live-connector operation, real-organisation evidence ingestion, or a production release pipeline.
+It does not yet prove live-connector operation, real-organisation evidence ingestion, or that a non-synthetic publication root has already been exercised on the public bundle.
 It is still a synthetic public reference release, not a claim of full audit readiness for arbitrary organisations.